LICENSURE INFORMATION FROM SC DEPARTMENT OF EDUCATION

 Expiring 2015 Professional Certificates/Licenses

 Renewal Packets for 2015 expiring licenses can be forwarded to Human Resources beginning in September.
 Below you will find the appropriate forms to renew.
 Once you have completed your forms, review with your Credit Advisors, and then send your packet to Lisa Bruce.
 This allows us time to review your renewal packet and renew your license before contract recommendation.
 Your certificate will be renewed as soon as the SDE opens the files in January, 2015.
 Once your license is renewed, you will be notified and you will be able to print your license from South Carolina Department of Education.
 You can review the Professional Certification Renewal Program PGCRP - Renewal Program.pdf.

-The eLearningSC PD page has moved to a new website at http://www.elearningscpd.com.
-Please visit the new website for registration information, course information, and more information about online professional development courses.
+To access the eLearningSC PD page go to https://tackk.com/sp15public.
+Please visit the website for registration information, course information, and more information about online professional development courses.

 ADD-ON MIDDLE AREAS

 The grandfathering process is no longer an option and educators must now use the add-on worksheet course evaluation and content tests for adding ML areas.
 The PLT is not required for the add on worksheet process.
 To request a worksheet, complete the Request for Change/Action form and complete #2.
 Once you receive your worksheet, please send a copy toy Lisa Bruce.
 For DCSD middle level content teachers who need to a add-on middle level content area, there is one way to add-on free!
 See information below:

 We have Title monies available for reimbursement for teachers needing coursework and Praxis exams to add-on middle level content areas.
 We will reimburse middle level content teachers for any needed coursework or Praxis exam indicated on their SDE worksheet.
 Reimbursement Request form must be completed to request reimbursement for any coursework or praxis exam taken in order to become highly qualified in content area teaching.
 Documentation required with completed form: 1) Copy of required passing PRAXIS score(s) and/or Official Transcript for required course 2) Copy of SDE worksheet and 3) Original receipt with zero balance/canceled check.